-It is 4 AM and I am, as usual wide awake.
+It is 4 AM and I am, as usual, wide awake.
 I can’t sleep because it feels like thousands of ants are biting/stinging my body.
-Of course there is also the incessant ringing in my ears, skipped heartbeats, twitches, chills, ear pressure, weakness… well, you know.
+Of course, there is also the incessant ringing in my ears, skipped heartbeats, twitches, chills, ear pressure, weakness… well, you know.

 I closed my eyes and did my normal surrender to the sensations.
 Anger bubbled up instead of acceptance.
 I was enraged that I have to suffer through withdrawal because I trusted a doctor to heal me 17 years ago.
 I sat with the anger, allowing it to “just be,” without judging myself for experiencing it.
 It just is what it is.
 However, I know that anger won’t heal me.
-So I dug a bit deeper and was curios if there was any way I could frame the sensations so they were less troubling.
+So I dug a bit deeper and was curious if there was any way I could frame the sensations so they were less troubling.

 I thought of all the years my GABA receptors have been shut down from the benzo I took.
 I decided to imagine the ant sensation was a fine indication that my receptors could now wake back up and do the job they were intended to do.
 Suddenly, the ants picnicking on me were exciting in a strange way.
 I felt less like a victim and more like a victorious warrior, fighting a hard battle and winning.

 I’ve been in tolerance withdrawal a mighty long time.
 I started my taper on October 13th, 2010.
 I need all the positive tools I can use if I am going to cross the finish line somewhat intact.
 Looking at my symptoms in a fresh light is one such positive tool.